 The city of Mannheim, with its 320,000 residents, is located at the intersection of the three states of Baden-Württemberg, Hessen and Rhineland-Palatinate.
+Located in the heart of the Rhine-Necktar Metropolitan Region, Mannheim is one of the most important business locations in Germany, with renowned scientific research institutions and a very high quality of life.
 Many areas of interest are less than an hour away by train, including picturesque Heidelberg, bustling Frankfurt, and the castles and vineyards of the beautiful Rhine River Valley and the Alsace region of France.

 The University of Mannheim has approximately 11,000 students, including a robust international student population.
 Mannheim is the only German university to have adopted an international academic calendar, whereby the fall semester starts in September and ends in December, and the spring semester starts in February and ends in June.